thunderdust/Solaris/catalog.md

 1. Use the product information storage in the application Solaris to record more data for each product, including: historical price, current price, and current inventory.
 Also, comparisons for historical highest / lowest prices can be easily retrieved with this function as well.
 Moreover, a real-time pricing function refreshes frequently to let users know the most recent price for this product.

 2. Authorize the access to sales reports to all sales manager roles.
-They can obtain all forms of sales reports as fast as sales accountants.
+They can obtain all forms of sales reports as fast as accountants.

 3. Use the promotion functionality of Solaris which can apply to selected list of products or customers types.
 The items in a list can be selected by specifying models, brands, tags or other customized standards.
 A validation will be gone through to pick out any product in the list with multiple promotions applied.
 Users can also set the promotion name, valid period, discount amount etc. In a dashboard, sales managers can manage all the active promotions all together.
 This function will largely relief